alex4200/PyBlock/README.md

 ## Usage

 Five tools can help to enhance your Minecraft experience.
-`mc-list` lists all blocks found in an area, `mc-find` lists the coordinates of a block in a certain area, `mc-plot` creates overview plots of each level across the y direction and `mc-copy` can be used to copy whole areas from one place to another place (even across different worlds!).
+`pyblock list` lists all blocks found in an area, `pyblock find` lists the coordinates of a block in a certain area, `pyblock plot` creates overview plots of each level across the y direction and `pyblock copy` can be used to copy whole areas from one place to another place (even across different worlds!).

-The fifth tool is a module `mc-edit` that enables editing existing worlds with python code.
-You can build your house, a wall, a maze, whatever you like.
+The fifth tool is a module that enables editing existing worlds with python code.
+You can build your house, a wall, a maze or whatever you like using python!

 In order to use the tools you have to specify the path to your minecraft world.
 You can do that either by specifying the argument `--world` or by specifying the environment variable `MINECRAFTWORLD`.